A Practical Setapp Guide For Measuring Product-Market Fit

 Basically, if you want to grow, you need to know customers want your product and, ideally, can't live without it.
 And the market is large enough to sustain your growth: that enough potential customers exist and enough of them are going to love the product that growth can and will sustain itself.

 For companies that didn't manage to do enough research into product - market fit before launching, you can use the Sean Ellis approach.
 Sean Ellis is a veteran startup marketing professional, responsible for marketing LogMeIn and Uproar from launch to IPO.
-He also worked with Dropbox, Eventbrite and Songkick, amongst others, and is now a consultant and Founder/CEO of GrowthHackers.
+He also worked with Dropbox, Eventbrite and Songkick, amongst others

 From his experiences, Ellis created a product/market fit survey.
 Each of the questions in the survey was designed by Sean Ellis to understand what users think about your product, what is their relationship with your product.
 We have applied this to our customer base to understand what we are doing right, to make sure we have product - market fit, and see where we can improve.

 Collecting survey data is always useful.
 We use this sort of information on a regular basis, to check we are on the right track with product updates, new releases and new features.
 But with this data, we - and any company that does something similar - is asking questions fundamental to why and how people use a product.
 It takes on new significance.